Host Departments

 Information for UChicago Administrators and Faculty

-Is your department interested in sponsoring an international student?
+Is your department interested in sponsoring the visit or hiring of a foreign national?
 Review the resources on this page.

 H-1B / TN / E-3 statuses